resource/Front-End-Standards/Stylesheets/Sass.md

 ## <a name='Mixin'>Mixin<a/>
-- @mixin's allow you to define styles that can be re-used throughout the stylesheet.
 - Be sure your Mixin block comes before the @include statement.
 - Use camelCase to define them.
 - Comment code that may be unfamiliar to other developers.